Mharbulous/Front-First-Method/README.md

 ### 2. Test-Driven Development

 Use Gherkin sytnax to define acceptance criteria (Scenario: Given, when, then).
-Convert this acceptance criteria into test files (a.k.a. spec files) for a tool like vitest.
+When possible, convert acceptance criteria into test files (a.k.a. spec files) for a tool like vitest.
+Do this before implementing functionality.

 ### 3. Sliding Phase States